 - Search in your city (makes it fell global)

 - Review listings (Explain that you can pick and choose)

 Again, rule of three!

 You ‘could’ have 10 steps, but adding more steps makes things feel harder.
-I learnt this in my behavioural psychology class in university.
+I learned this in my behavioral psychology class at university.
 Make things seem simple and it seems easier to do and plausible.

 Business model slide

 I would make the ‘we take a 10%…’ as the slide headline, but anyway.

 You want to have ONE business model, not 15 complicated and distracting possible ways of making money!
 You can talk about the other ways you make money when investors ask.
 They will ask.
 But keep simple and make it appear (at least, ha) that you are focused.

 The $84m trip is a mistake.
 That’s a number, not a dollar value.

 I like the fact they link the business model page to the market size slide with that 84m trips.
 It creates consistency.